 Recently named as one of Lethbridge’s “Top 40 Under 40”, Rachael continues to put people first.
 In her first year, she participated in more than 150 events in the riding, toured dozens of local businesses and met with thousands of voters in the Lethbridge constituency.
 With the stories people have shared with her, Rachael is able to put a human face to government policies when she speaks in the House of Commons.

-- While in Ottawa, Rachael serves in the following capacities:
+While in Ottawa, Rachael serves in the following capacity:

 Since a balanced life consists of more than just work, Rachael also enjoys a number of leisure activities.
 In addition to spending time with family and friends, Rachael enjoys competing in the Lethbridge Rotary Dragon Boat Festival at Henderson Lake and looks for opportunities to enjoy the unique beauty of this region by walking in the coulees or camping in the Rockies whenever possible.
 A big fan of a properly crafted cup of coffee – a good cup is never far from her hands.